Jineology: Definition and ideology

-Jineology in Practice
+Jineology in practice

 Jineology is a fundamental tenet of the KCK's democratic confederalism and as such central to the Kurds' social revolution taking place in Rojava, their de facto autonomous region in northern Syria, led by the KCK-affiliated Democratic Union Party (PYD).
 Consequently, women make up 40% of the Kurdish militia fighting in the Rojava conflict against the Bashar al-Assad regime and Islamic State of Iraq and the Levant (ISIL) in the Syrian Civil War.
 Women fight alongside men in the People's Protection Units (YPG) as well as in their own Women's Protection Units (YPJ).
-In the YPJ, women study the political theories of Öcalan, on whose ideology the foundations of the group were laid.For female participants in the reconstruction of northern Syria, jineology is seen as superior to Western feminism because it aims to reject all forms of hegemony, including patriarchy and positivism, in order to establish a more sustainable peace.
-This is because jineology is seen as more holistic and inclusive of all members of society.
-During the Rojava revolution, both men and women were required to study jineology and ecology, and jineology is integrated into the region's governance model rather than being treated as a separate issue focused on women's rights.
+In the YPJ, women study the political theories of Öcalan, on whose ideology the foundations of the group were laid.
+For female participants in the reconstruction of northern Syria, Jineology is seen as superior to Western feminism because it aims to reject all forms of hegemony, including patriarchy and positivism, in order to establish a more sustainable peace.
+This is because Jineology is seen as more holistic and inclusive of all members of society.
+During the Rojava revolution, both men and women were required to study Jineology and ecology, and Jineology is integrated into the region's governance model rather than being treated as a separate issue focused on women's rights.

 The Jineology-based agenda of "trying to break the honor-based religious and tribal rules that confine women" is controversial and overcoming controversy in conservative quarters of society in northern Syria.
 The development of Jineology is one of five pillars in the Kurdish women's movement in Rojava with the Kongreya Star umbrella organization, focused "on protecting each other, resisting ISIL and building an egalitarian community in the middle of a warzone."
-In the instance of ISIL, the YPG/YPJ resisted the organization's sexism.
+In the instance of ISIL, the YPG/YPJ resisted the organization's sexism, who in the mid-2010s became more permissive of its members committing sexual violence against their captors, a break from original jihadist attitudes towards women.
 In the context of the Turkish invasion of the area, the YPG/YPJ has engaged in sporadic combat against these state attacks.
 Self-defense extends into the intellectual domain with Rojava participants claiming the right to protect themselves from epistemic attacks by making decisions and generating awareness about themselves.
-It is for this reason that Women's and Youth Committees were established, with veto power over decisions affecting them; it is also for this reason that women's and asayish academies exist, as well as jineology.
-Jineology is one of a range of courses offered at Kongreya Star's women's academy.
+It is for this reason that Women's and Youth Committees were established, with veto power over decisions affecting them; it is also for this reason that women's and Asayish academies exist, as well as Jineology.
+Jineology is one of many courses offered at Kongreya Star's women's academy.